Sand and dust contributed to Hawaii crash of U.S. military helicopter

 Representatives for Boeing and Bell Helicopter could not immediately be reached for comment.

-Development of the MV-22 was nearly canceled after the deaths of 23 Marines during flight testing in 2000, but its speed and range have made it very popular in recent years.
+Development of the MV-22 was nearly cancelled after the deaths of 23 Marines during flight testing in 2000, but its speed and range have made it very popular in recent years.

 The aircraft is used by the U.S. Navy to deliver people and cargo to aircraft carriers and for humanitarian missions and disaster relief.